-GOLD: The Possibility Of A Trump Induced Bull Run
+Gold: The Possibility Of A Trump-Induced Bull Run

 Source: U.S. Census Bureau

 Mexico, another country that Trump has singled out, is America's third largest trading partner at 14.5%.
-Now don't get me wrong, I am all for hammering out good trade policies and I think some of the trade deals the U.S. has signed have been disastrous.
+Now don't get me wrong, I am all for hammering out good trade policies, and I think some of the trade deals the U.S. has signed have been disastrous.
 But a trade war with China and/or Mexico would have severe and drastic consequences, not only to American's who buy these goods, but also to American companies that have operations in those countries.
 And many big American companies have a good portion of its operations in China and Mexico.

 Foreign Policy

-On the foreign policy front, the incoming Trump administration appears to be on a totally different track than the out-going Obama administration.
+On the foreign policy front, the incoming Trump administration appears to be on a totally different track than the outgoing Obama administration.
 We have seen that just this week with two prime examples: Israel and Russia.

 With respect to Israel, the U.S. refused to veto a U.N. resolution condemning Israeli settlements on the West Bank.
 Netanyahu says Israel has proof that the Obama administration was behind the resolution - something Secretary of State Kerry flatly rejected.
 Meantime, Trump tweeted: